chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 exists(dictionary, 'lion'); // []
 ```

 To find the matches in this program, we check every word in the dictionary.
 And, for each word, we check whether it matches the prefix.

-Consequently, the runtime complexity of the program is _O(p\*q)_, where `p` is the number of words in the dictionary and `q` is the length of the prefix.
+Consequently, if _p_ is the number of words in the dictionary and _q_ is the length of the prefix, the runtime complexity of the program is _O(p\*q)_.

 ### Grouping by the first character

 In the previous post on quadtrees, we learned to improve search performance by grouping related entities together.
-Let's see if a similar technique can help us here.
+Let's see if a similar technique can help here.

 Instead of putting all the words in one list, we can group them by their first characters.
-All words starting with 'a' will be in one list, 'b' in another list, and so on.
+All words starting with 'a' in one list, all words starting with 'b' in another list, and so on.
 We can think of each group as a child dictionary.

 <!-- prettier-ignore -->
 ```javascript